sezaru/azul_crawler/README.md

 ```

 When the script is done, you will have some `.xsls` files in the same directory with the flight data.

+## Errors

+If you see some error logs, don't worry, it just means that the website is not loading correctly.

+The script will retry it automatically, it will only crash if the website fails for more than 10 times.